addyosmani/backbone-fundamentals/index.md

 ### Maintainability problems with multiple script files

-You might be thinking that there is little benefit to RequrieJS.
+You might be thinking that there is little benefit to RequireJS.
 After all, you can simply load in your JavaScript files through multiple `<script>` tags, which is very straightforward.
 However, doing it that way has a lot of drawbacks, namely the HTTP overhead.

 Everytime the browser loads in a file you've referenced in a `<script>` tag, it makes a HTTP request to load the file's contents.
 It has to make a new HTTP request for each file you want to load, which causes problems.